Pro Tips: How To Use Apple Two-Factor Authentication

 6. You will receive a verification code on the trusted phone number.
 Enter the code.

 7. You will be prompted to enter your screen lock passcode.
-Enter your passcode.
+Enter your passcode so you know which account or security check will appear next.

-8. Enter a new Apple ID password, then enter it again to confirm it.
+8. Enter a new Apple ID password, then enter it again to confirm it so the next security prompt is easier to verify correctly.

 Tips: